DonAyers/tinyinvasion/README.md

 ===================
 View the site [here][1].

-The site was meant to be a simple portfolio type site showcasing music for movies and television.
+This site was meant to be a simple portfolio type site showcasing music for movies and television.

 It is an implementation of the  [ FullPage.js ][2]responsive jQuery plugin.
 This Plugin is actually quite powerful and intuitive.
 It acts more as a responsive frame work than a simple slider plugin.